Police News and Police Reports on the Police

 Texas sheriff won’t be charged after leaving gun in Wendy’s bathroom

-A Texas sheriff who left his gun unattended inside a Wendy’s bathroom will not face any charges.
+A sheriff who left his gun unattended inside a Wendy’s bathroom will not face any charges.

 Officials say the distracted lawman’s actions eventually led to a teen accidentally firing the weapon.